StarpTech/FastGraph/README.md

 - `GRAPHQL_URL`.
 The GraphQL endpoint.
 - `DEFAULT_TTL`.
 The default TTL (minimum 60s) of cacheable responses.
 - `PRIVATE_TYPES`.
-The GraphQL types that indicates a private response.
+The GraphQL types that indicates a private response (comma-separated).

 ## Private cache